 Nevertheless, a number of public and private organizations have published drug spending estimates over the past several years, including the share of health spending attributed to drugs.
 Historical estimates and spending projections from the Department of Health and Human Services’ Assistant Secretary for Planning and Evaluation (ASPE), the Centers for Medicare & Medicaid Services’ (CMS’) National Health Expenditure Accounts (NHEA), the Altarum Institute, and IQVIA are explored in Figures 1 and 2.

-Figure 1 illustrates projections of U.S. drug spending by source from 2010 to 2018.
-Each incorporates rebates and spending on drugs in both retail and nonretail settings, excluding over-the-counter (OTC) products.
+Figure 1 illustrates estimates and projections of U.S. drug spending by source from 2010 to 2018.
+Each incorporates rebates and spending on drugs, excluding over-the-counter (OTC) products.

 - ASPE estimates total prescription drug spending, including retail and nonretail, using CMS NHEA, IQVIA, and Altarum Institute data.2